 Whether you like ghost stories, learning about history, or just visiting scenic locations – this location has it all!

 3. Ben & Jerry’s Waterbury Factory

 A trip to Stowe would not be complete without stopping at the Ben & Jerry’s store in Waterbury just 15 minutes south of Stowe.

-This is the location of the original Ben & Jerry’s factory built in 1985 and now has become a popular tourist attraction.
+This is the location of the original Ben & Jerry’s factory built in 1985 and now is a popular tourist attraction.

 Ben & Jerry’s is a very popular spot for visitors so be ready to stand in a 30-minute line which gives you some time to browse all the flavor options and settle on a couple that you want to try.

 After ordering the ice cream be sure to check out the original Ben & Jerry’s tour bus and the flavor graveyard that features old flavors that have been retired.
-Ben & Jerry’s shop is such a fun attraction to visit, and makes you feel like a kid in a candy store!
+Ben & Jerry’s shop is such a fun attraction to visit for the whole family!

 Hours: 12:00 pm – 6:00 pm

 Another great foodie spot near Stowe is the Cold Hollow Cider Mill.
 This is a local cider mill that is popular for apple cider drinks and fabulous cider donuts that are made on the spot all day long.